-Exchange transfusion is a medical procedure where a patient’s blood is removed via a catheter and replaced with an IV transfusion of plasma or donor blood.
-This procedure is used to save the life of an adult or child with fatal blood abnormalities.
+An exchange transfusion is a medical procedure in which your blood is removed and replaced with plasma or donor blood.
+This is done via a catheter.
+The procedure is used to save the life of an adult or child with life-threatening blood abnormalities.

-Jaundice is a blood disease that is fairly common in newborns during the first week of their life.
+Jaundice is a blood disease that’s fairly common in newborns during the first few weeks of life.
 It causes a yellow discoloration of their skin and whites of their eyes.
 Jaundice is a result of an excess of a chemical called bilirubin in the body.

-Your doctor may also recommend an exchange transfusion to treat other disturbances in your body’s blood chemistry or counteract the toxic effects of drugs or poisons.
+Your doctor may also recommend an exchange transfusion to treat other problems in your blood chemistry or to counteract the toxic effects of drugs or poisons.

 An exchange transfusion is performed in a hospital or clinic.
 During the procedure, your blood will be removed and replaced with donor blood or plasma.

 Your doctor will place two small tubes (called catheters) into a vein in your arm.
-Your blood will be withdrawn in cycles, taking about 5 to 20 milliliters at a time.
-Usually, each cycle takes just a few minutes.
+Your blood will be withdrawn in cycles.
+The catheters will take in about 5 to 20 milliliters at a time and each cycle usually takes just a few minutes.
 As each cycle of blood is removed, a fresh cycle of donor blood or plasma is pumped into your body through another catheter.

-As with any blood transfusion, there are some minimal risks related to this test.
-These include mild allergic reactions, fever, trouble breathing, anxiety, nausea, or chest pains.
+As with any blood transfusion, there are some risks and side effects related to this procedure.
+These risks include:

-If you experience one of these side effects, your doctor will stop the transfusion immediately.
-He or she will then determine whether you need that specific treatment and if the transfusion can be resumed later.
+If you experience one of these side effects or reactions, your doctor will stop the transfusion immediately.
+Your doctor will decide right away whether to continue with the transfusion or if it can be resumed later.

 Although very rare, it’s possible for donor blood to be infected with hepatitis B or C, variant Creutzfeldt-Jakob disease (the human variant of mad cow disease), or a virus, such as HIV.
-To prevent this from happening, blood banks are very careful to screen all donated blood.
+To prevent this from happening, blood banks very carefully to screen all donated blood.

 Lung damage is another side effect of a blood transfusion.
-This is rare and usually happens within the first six hours of the transfusion, if at all.
-Most patients recover from lung injury, although in rare cases it may be fatal.
+This side effect is rare and usually happens within the first six hours of the transfusion.
+Most patients recover from lung injury, though in rare cases it may be fatal.

-Before your transfusion, your doctor will administer a simple blood test to confirm your blood type.
-He or she will prick your finger with a small needle to get a few drops of blood.
+Before your transfusion, your doctor will give you a simple blood test to confirm your blood type.
+They’ll prick your finger with a small needle to get a few drops of blood.

-In most cases, you will not need to adjust your diet before a blood transfusion.
+In most cases, you won’t need to adjust your diet before a blood transfusion.

-You should inform your doctor if you have had allergic reactions to blood transfusions in the past.
+You should let your doctor know if you’ve had allergic reactions to blood transfusions in the past.

-Once the doctor has completes your transfusion, he or she will check your blood pressure, heart rate, and temperature.
+Once the doctor completes your transfusion, they’ll check your blood pressure, heart rate, and temperature.
 If all these readings are normal, the intravenous lines will be removed.

 You may experience mild bruising at the site of the needle for a few days after the transfusion.